DrC0okie/HEIG_ARN_Project/README.md

 2. Code snippets have a lot of variability within the same class because of differences in coding styles, indentation, and formatting.
 This "intra-class variability" makes it difficult for our model to learn coherent patterns that can represent each language, resulting in bad generalization.
 3. Programming languages needs an understanding of the context to identify their syntax.
 The low dimensions of the resized images can probably not give enough context for the model to identify the 3 different languages based on their structural features.
 4. CNNs, are powerful for image classification tasks, but they are certainly not a good choice for classifying images of code.
 The  syntactic structures in code are not easily captured by the spatial filters of CNNs.
 Alternative models, such as transformers or hybrid models combining CNNs with recurrent neural networks, might be a better choice for this kind of applications.

+### Dataset Improvement Suggestions

+Based on the results, we suggest collecting more diverse code samples, explore more preprocessing techniques to enhance feature extraction.
+Increasing the dataset size and diversity may help the model learn more significant features.

 In conclusion, our experiments shows the difficulty of using CNNs for classifying code images and show that alternative approaches should be explored.